 Fieldmice - Year 1

 Welcome to Fieldmouse class!
-Our teacher is Mrs Wren, who is entering her second year at Bedwell and loves making our lessons as active and fun-filled as possible.
+Our teacher is Mrs Devenish, who has been teaching at Bedwell for 15 years and loves making our lessons as creative as possible.
+Her favourite things are cooking and being outdoors, although she doesn’t like snow very much, and is scared of spiders.

 Home learning ideas: